 maximum photon energy ultilisation for common single junction solar cells material systems

-The maximum photon energy utilisation (defined as the open circuit voltage Voc divided by the optical bandgap Eg) for common single junction solar cells material systems.
-Calculated from state of the art cells detailed in NREL efficiency tables.6
+The maximum photon energy utilisation (defined as the open circuit voltage VOC divided by the optical bandgap Eg) for common single junction solar cells material systems.
+Calculated from data from Green et al (2018).6

 What Issues Do Perovskites Face?